joelchelliah/dotfiles/README.md

 # Joel's Dotfiles

-My dotfiles setup, including a recipe for getting a new Mac (Yosemite++) up and running from scratch.
+My dotfiles setup, including a recipe for getting a new Mac (Yosemite+) up and running from scratch.

-For setting up all the dotfiles there is an **install_dotfiles.sh** script that does the job.
+For installing all the dotfiles there is an **install_dotfiles.sh** script.
 For setting up a brand new Mac there are som additional scripts in the **new_mac/** folder and a list of recommended apps, settings and preferences further down.

 ## Installing dotfiles

 The **install_dotfiles.sh** script will pull in the latest version and copy the files to your home folder.
 It will **not** copy the files in the **new_mac/** folder.
-If you are setting up a new mac run those files manually (as described in the later sections).
+You can [run those manually](#osx-defaults-floppy_disk) if you are setting up new Mac.

 You need to have set up **git** to get started: